 "Section 7.1.
-Custody of town money.
+Custody of Town money.
 All monies received by the Town for and in connection with the business of the Town government shall be paid promptly into the Town depository or depositories.
-Such institution shall be designated by the Town Council in accordance with such regulations and subject to such requirements as to surety for deposits and interest thereon as shall be established by the General Statutes of North Carolina.
+Such institution shall be designated by the Town Council in accordance with such regulations and subject to such requirements as to surety for deposits and interest thereon as shall be established by general law.
 All interest on monies belonging to the Town shall accrue to the benefit of the Town.
-All monies belonging to the Town shall be disbursed only in accordance with the provisions of the Municipal Fiscal Control Act.
+All monies belonging to the Town shall be disbursed only in accordance with the provisions of the Local Government Budget and Fiscal Control Act.

 "Section 7.2.
 Independent audit.
-As soon as practicable after the close of each fiscal year, an independent audit shall be made of all books and accounts of the Town government by a certified public accountant or a qualified public accountant registered pursuant to the General Statutes of North Carolina, who shall have no personal interest directly or indirectly in the affairs of the Town or any of its officers.
+As soon as practicable after the close of each fiscal year, an independent audit shall be made of all books and accounts of the Town government by a certified public accountant or a qualified public accountant registered pursuant to general law, who shall have no personal interest directly or indirectly in the affairs of the Town or any of its officers.
 The Town Council shall select the public accountant and the results of such audit shall be made available for inspection by any interested citizen of the Town, and may be published if so ordered by the Town Council.